-When I had just started fishing, I remember always using a conventional clip-on bobber.
-But I quickly realized that those types of bobbers are not really all that practical.
-Instead, I started using slip bobbers.
-You should too, as they will significantly improve your fishing!
+When I first started fishing, I used a conventional clip-on bobber.
+But I quickly realized that those types of bobbers are not very practical.

 Rigging a slip bobber is really simple.
 All you need is a hook, a leader, a swivel, a sinker, a bobber stop with a stop bead, and your slip bobber.
 Fishing with a slip bobber rig will allow you to vary and adapt your fishing depth, which can increase your catch rate immensely.